What it’s all about and what to know before buying, selling and trading.

-Dragonchain is all about offering an exceptional degree of flexibility to new businesses that want to use blockchain technology to disrupt existing industries.
+Dragonchain is all about offering flexibility to new businesses that want to use blockchain technology to disrupt existing industries.

 Dragonchain Inc. is basically a commercial enterprise that offers commercial blockchain solutions to support new and existing businesses, and the DRGN coin is basically a license to use Dragonchain.

 The total supply is set at 433,494,436 Dragons, and there will never be any DRGN mining or token creation.